Dimetros7/sqlalchemy-challenge/SurfsUp/README.md

+Resources folder contains resources files
-The SurfsUp folder contains the working project files and the Resources folder. app.py is the Python file used to run a development Flask application. climate_starter.ipynb is a Jupyter Notebook file used for climate data analysis.
+The SurfsUp folder contains the working project files. app.py is the Python file used to run a development Flask application. climate_starter.ipynb is a Jupyter Notebook file used for climate data analysis.

 Instructions:

 Clone the repository.